VivianGiacobbi/portfolio/README.md

 # Vivian Giacobbi's Portfolio

 Technical designer and programmer with 6+ years of experience seeking senior-level design position on action-oriented and sandbox games.
+My previous work was on the cloud sandbox MMO created by [PlayableWorlds](https://www.playableworlds.com/)

 ## Gameplay Scripting
 As technical designer at Playable Worlds, my primary role was to design, implement, iterate on, and document core features of the game both in-engine using Unity and via our proprietary scripting solution.
 Working as a designer, a programmer, and a product owner on major features, I spent most of my days iterating on player-facing content and sticking to our core mission: finding fun!